Range Extension of Ammeter and Voltmeter

 or R = (300 – 0.02)/0.01 = 299.98/0.01 = 29998 ohms Ans.

 Shunts can not be used to extend the range of moving-iron AC ammeters accurately.
-It is because the division of current between the operating coil and the shunt varies with frequency (since reactance of the coil depends upon frequency).
-In practice, the range of moving-iron AC ammeters are extended by one of following methods:
+This is because the division of current between the operating coil and the shunt varies with frequency (since the reactance of the coil depends upon frequency).
+In practice, the range of moving-iron AC ammeters is extended by one of the following methods:

-By changing the number of turns of the operating coil.
-For example, suppose that full-scale deflection is obtained with 400 ampere-turns.
+Range Extension of Ammeter by Coil Turns: For example, suppose that full-scale deflection is obtained with 400 ampere-turns.
 For full-scale reading with 100A, the number of turns required would be = 400 / 100 = 4.
-Similarly, for full-scale reading with 50A, the number of turns required in = 400/50 = 8.
+Similarly, for full-scale reading with 50A, the number of turns required is = 400/50 = 8.

 Thus the ammeter can be arranged to have different ranges by merely having a different number of turns on the coil.
 Since the coil carries the whole of the current to be measured, it has a few turns of thick wire.
 The usual ranges obtained by this method are from 0 -250 A.

-For ranges above 0 – 250 A, a current transformer is used in conjunction with 0 – 5 A moving iron AC ammeter as shown in the figure.
-The current transformer is a step up transformer i.e. number of secondary turns is more than the primary turns.
+Range Extension of Ammeter Current Transformer: For ranges above 0 – 250 A, a current transformer is used in conjunction with a 0 – 5 A moving iron AC ammeter as shown in the figure.
+The current transformer is a step-up transformer i.e. number of secondary turns is more than the primary turns.

 Usually, the primary winding of the transformer contains a single turn or at the most a few turns.
 The primary of this transformer is connected in series with the load and carries the load current.
 The AC ammeter is connected across the secondary of the transformer.